larryhudson/astro-react-puppeteer-video/README.md

 ## To do list

-- Rather than having 'start' and 'end', what about just duration?
+- [x] Rather than having 'start' and 'end', what about just duration?
 And then we work out what the current slide is based on the current time
 - Thinking about slide animations - fade in and fade out
-- Animations within a slide shouldn't be dependent on the 'global video time' - they should be dependent on the slide time
+- [x] Animations within a slide shouldn't be dependent on the 'global video time' - they should be dependent on the slide time
 - Need a way of telling Puppeteer that the map slide is ready for action
 - Need a way of telling Puppeteer that the frame content has not changed, so use the same screenshot as the last frame.
 Some concept of 'clean' and 'dirty'
+- MDX slides?
+Write content as Markdown?

 # Astro Starter Kit: Minimal